pnorms/ubiquity-screentime/README.md

 Now, to do the actual install:
-On your Ubiquity Instance
+- On your Ubiquity Instance
   Add a new local user, give it admin access to Network.
 If you want to figure out the actual perms needed please share!

-In cron/crontab:
-Replace REALIPOFDOCKERSERVER with the IP of your docker server, or the IP of the 'web' container If you changed the port update it as well

-In docker-compose.yml
+- In docker-compose.yml
-Replace MYSQL_ROOT_PASSWORD: SOMESTRONGPASSWORD with any password you like
+  Replace MYSQL_ROOT_PASSWORD: ThisIsJustATest1! with any password you like

-In html/config.json
+- In html/config.json
-Under Unifi, add the username and password for the local Ubiquity account you created above Update the url you your Ubiquity Gateway
+  - Under Unifi, add the username and password for the local Ubiquity account you created above Update the url you your Ubiquity Gateway
     Change the site if needed

-Under database update the IP to docker server ip Update password to whatever you choose above
+  - Under database update the password to whatever you choose above

-Under app, update the ip as well

-Change time limits if you want
+  - Change time limits if you want

-Under users enter names
+  - Under users enter the names to match device names given in Ubiquity

 Now you can run: docker-compose up -d